 If you’re looking for a job in Portland right now, you need to educate yourself about trends in our city, and stay aware of the challenges our professional community faces.
 To help you do that, I’ve pulled together some data, a few insider anecdotes, and a bit of my own expertise as a career expert; I’ve been running a Portland-based job board for the past 16 years.
-Read on for insights into the modern job market in 2018.
+Read on or watch below for insights into the modern job market in 2018.

 Portland’s job market: the facts